nih-fmrif/HCP_CCA_Analysis-1/README.md

 PAPset=palm_quickperms([ ], EB, Nperm);
 ```

-The matrix EB has dimensions 458x5, and appears to be the source of error.
+The matrix EB has dimensions 458x5, and appears to be the source of error (the vars matrix has the correct dimensions of 461x478).